shubhsherl/CODE-CLONING-CODE/README.md

-# CODE-CLONING-CODE
+# Code Cloning Code
-a C code to print it's source code
+A program which output its source code.
-...YO
+Written in C